shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Gra sighed.
 “Reesu, I have a question.”

-“Sure, Gra-poo?”
+“Yes, my hunk?”

+Gra sighed.

 She spat out water like a fountain onto the deck, mopping it around with her foot.

 “Why me?”